crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 <Callout icon="💰" theme="default">
   ### How does Aurora SendCloud charge for SMS messages?

-  1. SMS is charged based on the country/region and count of **SMS messages** sent to the recipients.
+  1. SMS is charged based on the country/region and count of **SMS pieces** sent to the recipients.
   2. The cost for sending SMS messages will be paid by [S-Wallet](doc:s-wallet) .
 Please ensure that there is sufficient balance in your [S-Wallet](doc:s-wallet) within the account.
 </Callout>

-### Calculation Rules for SMS Messages
+### Calculation Rules for SMS Pieces

-The number of international SMS messages is determined based on the character encoding standard used, with two core scenarios as follows:
+The number of international SMS pieces is determined based on the character encoding standard used, with two core scenarios as follows:

 * GSM-7 Encoding (Default Standard)

-  * 1 message= up to 160 characters;
+  * 1 piece = up to 160 characters;
-  * A SMS sending request exceeding 160 characters are split into multiple messages.(each subsequent message supports up to 153 characters due to segment overhead).
+  * A SMS message request exceeding 160 characters are split into multiple pieces.(each subsequent piece supports up to 153 characters due to piece overhead).
   * For the following characters, two characters will be used for encoding:

   ```